francisvalguedes/bank_marketing/classification/README.md

 ## Evaluation Data
 The dataset under study is split into Train and Test during the ``Segregate`` stage of the data pipeline.
 70% of the clean data is used to Train and the remaining 30% to Test.
 Additionally, 30% of the Train data is used for validation purposes (hyperparameter-tuning).

+##  Balance output class distribution

+The output class is very unbalanced, to handle this we used oversample ( SMOTENC - 30%) and undersample (RandomUnderSampler - 60%) only in the training data.

 ## Metrics
 In order to follow the performance of machine learning experiments, the project marked certains stage outputs of the data pipeline as metrics.
 The metrics adopted are: [accuracy](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.accuracy_score.html), [f1](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.f1_score.html#sklearn.metrics.f1_score), [precision](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.precision_score.html#sklearn.metrics.precision_score), [recall](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.recall_score.html#sklearn.metrics.recall_score).